vrusinov/gmsite/posts/2020/backups-part-2-files.md

 retry 100 restic -r b2:${REPO?}:restic prune >> ${LOG}
 ```

-I've tried to run it weekly on one of my home machines, but my weak 20 Mbits uplink was not just fast enough.
+I've tried to run it weekly on one of my home machines, but my weak 20 Mbit uplink was not just fast enough.
 In current implementation prune may rewrite a lot of "packs", moving a lot of data around.

 So I needed to run it in place with better connectivity.
 For this I've created another Kubernetes cluster, similarly to [what I did with my home server](/en/posts/2020/setting-up-single-node-kubernetes-cluster/) and few machines I have here.
 This new cluster was set up on two [Hetzner cloud machines](https://www.hetzner.com/cloud).
 I won't write about it as it is very similar setup to what I previously described.